wp-plugins/zedity/readme.txt

 Your feedback, suggestions or request are welcome!

-If you think there's a bug please do not hesitate to email us at 'info @ zedity.com' or to post it in the [support section](http://wordpress.org/support/plugin/zedity).
+If you think you've found a bug, please do not hesitate to email us at 'info @ zedity.com' or to post it in the [support section](http://wordpress.org/support/plugin/zedity).
+If you can, try to provide specific information on what is not working, the version of browser, operating system, plugin and, whenever possible, a link to a (test) page where we can see the issue.
+Thank you in advance.

 == Installation ==